-EDC 500 Diversity in Educational Settings (3 credits).
 Focuses on issues related to the education of culturally and linguistically diverse children, gifted children, and children with special needs.
-Gender issues in education and the relation of diversity to all areas of the teachinglearning process are discussed.
-Course work involves the development of effective strategies for teaching all children about diversity and for promoting positive relationships among teachers, parents, and children.
-Required for early childhood teaching license, prekindergarten endorsement, and TESOL endorsement.
+Gender issues in education and the relation of diversity to all areas of the teaching-learning process are discussed.
+Course work involves the development of effective strategies for teaching all children about diversity and for promoting positive kindergarten endorsement, and TESOL endorsement.